-Agents of Lethargic Crab Disease (LCD) at the mangrove coast of Brazil were isolated from direct culturing of tissues (hepatopancreas and heart) from moribund mangrove crabs (U. cordatus) showing symptoms of the disease.
+Agents of Lethargic Crab Disease (LCD) at the mangrove coast of Brazil were isolated from direct culturing of tissues (hepatopancreas and heart) from moribund mangrove crabs (Ucides cordatus) showing symptoms of the disease.
 After isolation and ITS sequencing, two different fungi were encountered and identified.
-The first was found to be identical to E. cancerae.
+The first was found to be identical to Exophiala cancerae.
 This fungus was isolated from crabs in all stages of the disease in the study area.
 The isolates from hepatopancreas and heart of moribund crabs are listed in Table 1.
-In two cases, a co-infection by a second melanized, fonsecaea-like fungus was noticed.
-Four isolates originating from different crab tissues were studied (Table 1).
+In two cases, a co-infection by a second black yeast-like fungus identified as Fonsecaea sp. was noticed.
+Four four available isolates of a Fonsecaea species originated from different crab tissues were studied (Table 1).

-With SSU/LSU rDNA data and comparison with a reference alignment of Chaetothyriales available at CBS, the fonsecaea-like species and E. cancerae proved to be located in different clades.
-The isolates of E. cancerae belonged to a clade of waterborne Exophiala species which were potentially able to cause infectious diseases in cold-blooded animals (Fig. 1).
+With SSU/LSU rDNA data and comparison with a reference alignment of Chaetothyriales available at CBS, the fonsecaea-like species and Exophiala cancerae proved to be located in different clades.
+The isolates of E. cancerae belonged to a clade of waterborne Exophiala species which were potentially able to cause infection diseases in cold-blooded animals (Fig. 2).
 The isolates of the unknown fonsecaea-like species obtained from crab tissues were located in a different clade which also included C. devriesii and C. bantiana.
-C. devriesii was originally described from a fatal disseminated infection in an otherwise healthy Caribbean woman (Gonzalez et al., 1984), while C. bantiana is an important agent of human brain infection (de Hoog et al., 2009).
+Cladophialophora devriesii was originally described from a fatal disseminated infection in an otherwise healthy Caribbean woman (Gonzalez et al., 1984), while C. bantiana is an important agent of human brain infection (de Hoog et al., 2009).